Michaelangel007/perl_crap_reference/README.md

 _find_ bugs in existing code that already has them.

-Once you're ready for the answers here is the full list of everthing wrong:
+Once you're ready for the answers here is the full list of everything wrong:

 * [src/test3_annotated.c](src/test3_annotated.c)